Summer in Saranac Lake

 Start your day off right with a hearty breakfast and hot cup of coffee, enjoy a leisurely lunch or grab sandwiches to take on the trail, and relax after a hard day of fun with a wonderful dinner, local beer, and an unforgettable atmosphere.

-There’s also a lot to do for people of all ages and interests.
+Family fun resides in the heart of Saranac Lake!
 Take the kids to the Adirondack Carousel, stop in to the Loon Center for a natural history lesson, or check out the Adirondack Hamlets to Huts Trails Center for insider info on adventures to be had.
 All this, combined with any number of public parks, artist exhibits, nightlife, and unique shopping opportunities, make Saranac Lake a must-visit destination.

 With a thriving arts culture, you can experience the Adirondacks through local eyes in one of the many art and photography galleries along Main Street, or take a tour and visit artist studios and watch them at work.